China and Russia are building bridges. The symbolism is intentional - KESQ

 Agreements at that time to develop the cooperation across the river stalled for years, as pontoons, hovercrafts and seasonal ice roads remained the means of ferrying people and goods across, while land and maritime connections elsewhere in the countries handled more trade.

-Previous routes weren’t sufficient, giving the rising volume of trade between Russia and China, according to Artyom Lukin, an associate professor of international relations at the Far Eastern Federal University in Vladivostok.
+Previous routes weren’t sufficient, giving the rising volume of trade between Russia and China, according to Lukin.

 “China has always been pushing for more port infrastructure, but Russia was a bit reluctant until recently to build this kind of infrastructure, for fear of becoming too dependent on China,” Lukin said.